isabella232/lessonly.github.io/ruby-styleguide.md

 ### Dealing with SQL

+- Prefer ActiveRecord methods to raw SQL

+      # not so good
+      Model.where("published_at = ?
+AND title IS NOT NULL", Date.yesterday)

+      # so good!
+      Model.where(published_at: Date.yesterday).where.not(title: nil)

 - Use the symbol syntax (rather than question marks) when interpolating SQL.
 It helps readability and avoids duplicate arguments:

       # not so good